 Stress awareness month

 Stress Awareness Month is held every April to raise awareness about the impact of stress on our lives and to provide resources and tools to help individuals manage stress effectively.
-The month-long campaign highlights the importance of recognizing the signs of stress, such as irritability, fatigue, and difficulty sleeping, and taking proactive steps to address these symptoms before they lead to more serious health problems.
+The month-long campaign highlights the importance of recognising the signs of stress, such as irritability, fatigue, and difficulty sleeping and taking proactive steps to address these symptoms before they lead to more severe health problems.
 Stress Awareness Month also aims to reduce the stigma surrounding mental health and encourage individuals to seek help if they are struggling with stress or other mental health issues.
-Through education, advocacy, and outreach, Stress Awareness Month seeks to promote greater well-being and resilience for individuals and communities.
-In this blog you can read about the causes of stress and how to manage stress better.
+Stress Awareness Month promotes greater well-being and resilience for individuals and communities through education, advocacy, and outreach.
+In this blog, you can read about the causes of stress and how to manage stress better.

 What is Stress?

 Stress is a natural response to a perceived threat or challenge.
 When we experience stress, our body's "fight or flight" response kicks in, and we release hormones like cortisol and adrenaline.
-These hormones prepare us to take action, whether it's running away from danger or confronting a challenge.
-However, when stress becomes chronic, it can have negative effects on our physical and mental health.
+These hormones prepare us to take action, whether running away from danger or confronting a challenge.
+However, when stress becomes chronic, it can negatively affect our physical and mental health.

 What causes stress?

 Stress is an inevitable part of life, and everyone experiences it at some point.
-By understanding the causes of stress, we can learn to recognize our own stress triggers and develop healthy coping strategies.
-In this blog post, we'll explore some of the common causes of stress and how they can affect us.
+By understanding stress causes, we can recognise our triggers and develop healthy coping strategies.
+In this blog post, we'll explore some common causes of stress and how they can affect us.

 Work-related stress

 Work-related stress is a prevalent issue for many people.
 Long hours, demanding deadlines, and workplace conflicts can all contribute to feelings of stress and anxiety.
-Moreover, with the rise of remote work and blurred boundaries between work and personal life, it can be challenging to switch off from work-related stressors.
+Moreover, with the rise of remote work and blurred boundaries between work and personal life, switching off from work-related stressors can be challenging.

 Financial stress

 Money is a significant source of stress for many people.
-Worries about bills, debt, and financial insecurity can take a toll on our mental health.
+Worries about bills, debt, and financial insecurity can damage our mental health.
 Moreover, financial stress can be compounded by other stressors like work or relationship issues.

 Health-related stress